vuejs/rfcs/active-rfcs/0000-rename-scoped-slots-to-slots-with-props.md

 This change would also leave intact current render function API in Vue 3, which is important considering the late stage of Vue 3 development.

+Lastly, this change will align Vue terminology with React (Render Props) and Svelte (Slot props), which in result would smoothen migration curve for people coming from React or Svelte world.

 # Detailed design

 Scoped Slots should be referred to as Slots with props or Slot Props when it comes to actual slot props.